kristinemlarson/gnssrefl/README.md

 What if you do not want to install the fortran translators?
 Use -fortran False on the command line.

+There is a **rate** command line input that has two values, high or low.
+However, it currently only looks at unavco.
+Please beward - it takes a long time to download a highrate GNSS RINEX file (even when it is compressed).
+And it also takes a long time to compute orbits for it (and thus create a SNR file).

 # quickLook

 Before using the **gnssir** code, I recommend you try **quickLook**.
 This allows you